 Olympic barbells are equipped with the superior quality Needle bearing spinning mechanism, that’s what makes them super expensive.

-Standard high quality Powerlifting barbells are equipped with copper-bushing that is optimum for the heavy lifts and does not require needle bearings.
+Standard high quality Powerlifting barbells are equipped with copper-bushing that is optimum for heavy lifts and does not require needle bearings.

 Power bars also do not require high quality spin because of the nature of the lifts, they are heavy push or pull movements that do not put extreme stress on the wrist.

 Should you be concerned about the spinning sleeve?

-In my initial years, I have trained with the non-spinning barbells and never felt the requirement of those expensive Olympic barbells.
+In my initial years, I have trained with non-spinning barbells and never felt the requirement of those expensive Olympic barbells.
 What quality of barbell you need depends on the workout you are doing.
 Let’s have a loo:-

-If you are into professional Olympic lifts then you surely require a high-quality Olympic barbell that is equipped with a right whip and high-quality spinning sleeves.
+If you are into professional Olympic lifts then you surely require a high-quality Olympic barbell that is equipped with the right whip and high-quality spinning sleeves.

-Olympic lifting involves push and pull movement in a single movement that challenges the wrist to go through extreme stress.
+Olympic lifting involves push and pulls movement in a single movement that challenges the wrist to go through extreme stress.

 These movements are better performed at professional facilities and expert guidance, not at home garage gym.